 Despite some issues with integration between desktop and mobile platforms, 1Password is still easy-to-use and likely to include all the features you could want from a password manager.

 As one of the biggest names in the password management business, 1Password is likely to attract many first-time buyers.
 And therein lies one of the program’s biggest potential disadvantages – it isn’t free.

 Its premium version is $2.99 per month (billed annually).
 This does make it on the cheaper end of the market, but not having a free version may be off-putting.
 Having said that, you can try the paid versions free for 14 days, so you do have the opportunity to see if the provider is right for you.

 Given the quality of some of the competition, and the fact that there are many other similar products that don’t cost a penny, how does it justify a purchase?
 Well, the inclusion of some interesting features certainly help, as does the overall quality, look, and feel of the product.
 So, with that in mind, what benefits does 1Password offer?

 Here’s a list of some 1Password features:

 - It can automatically generate secure passwords

-- Watchtower, an auditing function that highlights both weak passwords and duplicated credentials
+- Watchtower, an auditing function that highlights weak passwords, duplicated credentials, and compromised websites

 - Easy to use